marshall-blatz/blatz.io/README.md

 # My Personal Website
-This is my portfolio website where I've posted some facts about me, my education, and my project experience.
+This is my portfolio website where I've posted some facts about me, my education, and my projects.